Cuby + Blizzards

 Goodnight Dark Angel

 I'm sure she's sick of hearing it, but if I hadn't known that Mary Cutrufello's When the Night is Through was by a female artist, I'd have assumed it was a bloke.
-Sorry, but her gruff, Texan vocals sound like the end result of 40-a-day for decades, or maybe she just sings like that?
+Sorry, but her gruff, Texan vocals sound like the end result of forty-a-day for decades, or maybe she just sings like that?
 Anyway, her Petty/Springsteenesque style and ripping Telecaster work put her as far away from your typical girly singer-songwriter as you can get, thankfully; there are plenty of decent singers doing that stuff, but we really don't need another one.
-The album is a long way from 'original', but decent songwriting goes a long way, and Cutrufello's no slouch (listen to Two Hard Roads).
+The album is a long way from 'original', but decent songwriting goes a long way and Cutrufello's no slouch (listen to Two Hard Roads).

 Rami Jaffee plays a background Chamberlin string part on the vaguely Dylan-esque Highway 59 (Let It Rain), although that's it on the tape-replay front.
 So; a reasonable roots-rock album with next to no Chamby.
 Your choice, I believe.